 2. Creating Private Spaces

 Offer high resting places like shelves, vertical cat towers, perched viewing platforms, beds, boxes, and private areas in sufficient numbers where each cat can rest undisturbed.
-Upright or horizontal scratching posts should be located near beds, entrances, and feeding stations.
+Upright or horizontal Scratching Post should be located near beds, entrances, and feeding stations.
 Indoor litter facilities must always be provided even if your cat has access outdoors.

 3. Toys And Play Can Help Cats Get Along!